ruiqiliu219/YelpAnalysis/DataPreparation/README.md

 * 1) Scrapes 100 pages of yelp search results and store features include: restuarant name, price, rating, business categories and location.
 * 2) Accesses Yelp API and get resturant name, location and geographic coordinate
-* 3) Inner joins business features and coordinates and write the result to txt file
+* 3) Inner joins business features and coordinates and write the result to csv file

+Note: The missing coordinates in the dataset are then filled with google search results